Seahawks will have Devon Witherspoon vs. Lions but not starting tackles

 Carroll said Adams should ramp up his work next week and didn’t rule out playing against Carolina.

-“He had a great week,’’ Carroll said of Adams, whose work including taking snaps with the scout team.
+“He had a great week,’’ Carroll said of Adams, whose work included taking snaps with the scout team.
 “Unencumbered, bursting, sprinting, changing direction, wrapping guys up when he’s hitting guys.
 The whole thing.
-He’s doing it all. … Next week I think we’ll get him go full go, get all the reps in next week in preparation and see where we are at the end of that week.”
+He’s doing it all. … Next week I think we’ll get him full go, get all the reps in next week in preparation and see where we are at the end of that week.”

 Lions may also be without their left tackle